Mohammed Receives Treatment for Blood Clot

 To dissolve some of the clot and open the artery to blood flow, Mohammed underwent a thrombolysis procedure.
 Using clotbusting medicine, Dr. Adam Finkelstein, a board-certified diagnostic and interventional radiologist and an independent member of the medical staff at Swedish Hospital, relieved some of the pain and prevented the threat of immediate danger.

 To resolve the underlying condition, the remainder of the clot had to be removed surgically.
-Michael Shao, a board-certified vascular surgeon with Swedish Medical Group, performed the procedure.
+Michael Shao, a board-certified vascular surgeon with Endeavor Health Medical Group, performed the procedure.

 “Dr. Shao explained everything and was great before, during and after the procedure,” said Mohammed.
 “It was a long surgery but they kept us informed throughout the process” said Hina.
 “We are very thankful for Dr. Shao and all the doctors and nurses who took care of us, including all the staff in ICU and the 6th floor and 4th floor.